Eric Kyle, Ph.D.

 “A Supervision of Pliable Presence During a Pandemic,” Co-authored with Melvin Baber, Joanne Lindstrom, Susan MacAlpine-Gillis, and Christina Zaker.
 In Reflective Practice: Formation and Supervision in Ministry, Vol. 41 (2021).

 “Addressing Injustice Beyond Justice: Towards Fluid Intersectional Approaches in Education,” Virtual Ignatian Family Teach-In for Justice, online, October 2021.

 Educating in the Spirit: Evidence-Based & Theological Foundations for High Impact Educational Systems (Wipf & Stock, 2019).

-As an educational endeavor, it is important for faculty developers to articulate a philosophy of teaching and learning to help guide their work.
-When I work with faculty, I teach them that there are at least six essential elements that they should attend to in evidence-based ways: 1) Student Backgrounds; 2) Learning Outcomes; 3) Teaching Strategies; 4) Class Assessments; 5) Course Development Processes, and 6) Professional & Organizational Development.
-To help guide their professional development in these areas, I have developed a set of associated evidence-based guidelines.
+As an educational endeavor, I believe that it is important for faculty developers to articulate a praxis-based philosophy of teaching and learning to help guide their work.
+When I work with faculty, I teach them that there are at least six essential elements that they should attend to in evidence-based ways: 1) Student Backgrounds; 2) Learning Outcomes; 3) Teaching Strategies; 4) Class Assessments; 5) Course Development Processes, and 6) Professional Development.
+To help guide their professional development in these areas, I have synthesized a set of associated evidence-based guidelines.
 For my own work in faculty development, I also work to follow these guidelines for the programs that I develop.